• Skip to main content

 How do I get a Golden Visa for Portugal?

-You can invest in property, shares, investment funds, or transfer capital.
+You can invest in shares, investment funds, or transfer capital.
 Minimum investment amounts range from €250,000 to €1,500,000.

 How much do you need to invest in Portugal to get residency?

 The minimum investments range from €250,000 to €1,000,000, depending on your investment.
-Areas the government considers low-density also have lower levels of investment.

-How much does Portugal Golden Visa cost?
+How much does a Portugal Golden Visa cost?

 The application fee is €517, with an additional fee of €5,202 to issue the visa.